grnet/kamaki/docs/developers/extending-clients-api.rst

 Example 1: to modify the kamaki.clients.utils.filter_in method, the programmer has to also adjust the kamaki.clients.utils.test.Utils.test_filter_in method.

-Example 2: to modify the kamaki.clients.pithos.PithosRestClient.object_get, the programmer has to also adjust the kamaki.clients.pithos.test.PithosRest.test_object_get method.
+Example 2: to modify the kamaki.clients.pithos.PithosRestClient.object_get, the programmer has to also adjust the kamaki.clients.pithos.test.PithosRestClient.test_object_get method.

 Adding a new method
 """""""""""""""""""

 Programmers who want to implement a new method in an existing class, are encouraged to implement the corresponding unit test first.
-In order to do that, they should first find the testing class that is mapped to the class they need to extend.
+In order to do that, they should find the testing class that is mapped to the class or module they need to extend.

-Example 1: To add a **list_special** method to kamaki.clients.astakos.AstakosClient, extend the kamaki.clients.astakos.test.Astakos test class, as shown bellow:
+Example 1: To add a **list_special** method to kamaki.clients.astakos.AstakosClient, extend the kamaki.clients.astakos.test.AstakosClient class, as shown bellow:

 .. code-block:: python

+    # file: ${kamaki}/kamaki/clients/astakos/__init__.py

-    class Astakos(TestCase):
+    class AstakosClient(TestCase):
         ...
         def test_list_special(self):
             """Test the list_special method"""